iautom8things/semantic-version/readme.md

     short_tags: true
     # If this is set to true, *every* commit will be treated as a new version.
     bump_each_commit: false
-    # If this is set to true, patterns will be applied to the branch name instead of git commit messages
+    # If this is set to true, patterns will be applied to the `test_value` instead of git commit messages
-    use_branch_names: false
+    use_test_value: false
+    # test major/minor patterns against this value.
+This example shows how you can test against a PR's branch name
+    test_value: ${{ github.event.pull_request.head.ref }}
 ```

 ## Outputs